wp-plugins/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.3.4 =
+[Bug Fix] Get rid of annoying warning messages when DEBUG is enabled.

 = 3.3.3 =
 [FEATURE] This version introduces a capability to update the plugin from a different host other than WordPress.
 This will allow me to bring back HighSlide slideshow (and few other options), which I can't if the plugin is hosted on WordPress.org.
 Update to this version so that you can get all the exciting features in future.